Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** To give someone something, usually money, in exchange for something they have lost.
 **Sentence:** The government plans to compensate farmers who lost their crops due to floods.
 **Conversation:**
-A – How will the farmers recover from the damage?
+A – How will the farmers recover from the damage
 B – They will be compensated for their losses by the state.

 ---